r-dube/pickingflowers/cnex.md

 While this Texas academician did not have the controller, his colleague did.
 It appears that Mao worked out a deal with the two academicians to get short-term remot-access to the CNEX controller(s) in Texas.

-Through out the reverse-engineering project, Mao provided progress reports and information on the inner workings of the CNEX controller to multiple Huawei employees.
+Throughout the reverse-engineering project, Mao provided progress reports and information on the inner workings of the CNEX controller to multiple Huawei employees \[2\].

 ## Destabalizing CNEX
 Huawei took some additional steps to destabilize CNEX.
 It created an organizational chart representation of CNEX, enumerating CNEX employees, their locations and their compensation.
-Then it launched an effort to hire away these employees from CNEX for the purpose of creating turmoil within CNEX.
+Then it launched an effort to hire away these employees from CNEX for the purpose of creating turmoil within CNEX \[2\].

 ## Jury confirms Huawei's role
 Huawei and CNEX filed duelling lawsuits against each other in 2017 in the U.S.
-In 2019, a jury found that Huwaei had indeed misappropriated CNEX's technology.
+In 2019, a jury found that Huwaei had indeed misappropriated CNEX's technology \[4\].

 Subsequently, in a separate 2019 case, Mao admitted to lying to the FBI when the FBI questioned Mao on the CNEX case.
 The lying was provable given the FBI's investigation into the case.
-The FBI seems to have dropped the rest of the case (that pertained to the actual intellectual property theft) after Mao admitted to lying.
+The FBI seems to have dropped the rest of the case (that pertained to the actual intellectual property theft) after Mao admitted to lying \[5\], \[6\], \[7\].

 ## References and notes